top of page

 5. Set Up a Holiday Corner

-Creating a dedicated holiday corner in your home can serve as a focal point for festive cheer.
-Here’s how to set one up:
+Limited on space?
+Prefer minimal decor?
+Setting up a dedicated holiday corner in your home can act as a focal point for festive cheer.
+It's easy to clean and requires much less storage space for the other 11 months of the year.
+Here's how to create one:

 • Choose a Spot: Find a corner in your living room, dining area, or even a hallway.